Zeioth/compiler.nvim/README.md

 Press `q` to close the terminal after you are done.

 > compiler.nvim will look for the conventional entry point file for the current lenguage you are using.
-To achieve this, it searches it in your current working directory.
-The files it will look for in every language are:
+To achieve this, it searches it in your current working directory for the next files

   * c: `main.c`
   * c++: `main.cpp`